 One of the scarier types of industrial waste that can be improperly disposed of is radioactive waste.
 This can happen from an operation as significant as a nuclear power plant reprocessing waste fuel or one as simple as a hospital employee pouring radioactive materials down a drain.
 There are strict guidelines for the proper disposal of radioactive waste in various arenas.
+This could also be the cause of radon in your home.
 If they are not closely followed it could do a great deal of damage to a lot of people.

 Chemical Waste from Individuals

 People improperly dispose of chemicals all the time by pouring certain ones down drains or toilets that they should not, which is a big cause of water pollution.
 There are also chemicals that come from households that we just have not figured out how to handle quite yet.
 For example, laundry detergent, dish detergent, and garden pesticides even get pumped into our rivers and oceans.

 Another interesting way that our rivers and streams get polluted is through highway runoff.
 Cars leak all sorts of fluids onto the roads, as well as leave behind car parts and tire pieces.
 When it rains, these contaminants are swept up and added into the rain runoff and polluting our streams and groundwater.